ondras12345/vetrnik/firmware/vetrnik-control/lisp/spec.md

 \[number\]
 ## `pow`
 ### Description
-compute x raised to the power of y
+Compute x raised to the power of y.

 ### Signature
 ```lisp